lunarring/lunar_tools/README.md

 ```

 # Health status reporting via telegram
+Obtain a bot here: https://docs.tracardi.com/qa/how_can_i_get_telegram_bot/
-First you will need to update your bashrc or bash_profile with the telegram bot env variables.
+Next you will need to update your bashrc or bash_profile with the telegram bot env variables.

 ```bash